By Professor John Hunter, Tharos

 If your product is in medical equipment, food & nutrition, veterinary, health etc. it will need rigorous testing and supporting evidence to gain credibility with, and confidence from potential buyers a well as meeting regulatory requirements.

 After many years of research and testing my company, Tharos™, launched Equinectar®, an enzyme-enriched feed supplement for performance racehorses.
+Grab your horse saddles and see just how healthy your horse is the next time your let it out for a ride.

 The journey from getting the science right to raising investment has been a significant challenge.
 Let me share what we’ve learned.